 OpenSSH_8.8p1, OpenSSL 1.1.1l 24 Aug 2021

-If the system tells you that the ssh or git commands are missing, use the following command to install them:
+If the system tells you that the ssh or git commands are missing, install them with the command set for your distribution:

 sudo pacman -Syu